apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 `@PostConstruct` methods in a super class will be invoked first.

+Since Sling Models Implementation 1.4.6, `@PostConstruct` methods may return a `false` boolean value in which case the model creation will fail without logging any exception
+(a message will be logged at the `DEBUG` level).

 ## Via
-If the injection should be based on a JavaBean property of the adaptable, you can indicate this using the `@Via` annotation:
+In some cases, a different object should be used as the adaptable instead of the original adaptable.
+This can be done using the `@Via` annotation.
+By default, this can be done using a JavaBean property of the adaptable:

 	::java
 	@Model(adaptables=SlingHttpServletRequest.class)
 	public interface MyModel {

-	    // will return request.getResource().adaptTo(ValueMap.class).get("propertyName", String.class)
+	    // will return request.getResource().getValueMap().get("propertyName", String.class)
 	    @Inject @Via("resource")
 	    String getPropertyName();
 	}

+A different strategy can be used to define the adaptable by specifying a `type` attribute:

+    ::java
+    @Model(adaptables=Resource.class)
+    public interface MyModel {

+		// will return resource.getChild("jcr:content").getValueMap().get("propertyName", String.class)
+        @Inject @Via(value = "jcr:content", type = ChildResource.class)
+        String getPropertyName();

+    }

+See the [Via Types](#via-types-since-api-134implementation-140) section below for details on the included types for `@Via`.

 ## Source
 If there is ambiguity where a given injection could be handled by more than one injector, the `@Source` annotation can be used to define which injector is responsible: